Home base in Leverkusen

 They transmit signals to the computer via high-performance fiber optic cables.
 Software specially developed for this process then checks the electrical pulses within milliseconds and evaluates them.
 This is how the digital future looks like at the Covestro site in Leverkusen.
 Dormagen and Krefeld-Uerdingen are also to receive the "digital upgrade" soon.

-The new headquarters completed in the fall of 2020 demonstrates the importance of the Leverkusen site for Covestro.
+The headquarters completed in the fall of 2020 demonstrates the importance of the Leverkusen site for Covestro.
 The building offers space for around 700 employees and allows them to work in excellent conditions.

 Covestro – A good neighbor